Haftamu-Hailu/Web_Scrapy/README.md

 ## DashBoard without Filter
 ![](Dashboard1.PNG)
 ## Dashboard with Filer

-Filter using actor name
+We applied filter to all  visualization of the dashboard using actor name and the resulted dashboard is given below.<br
 ![](Dashboard2F.PNG)

 ## Top 3 actors each year.

-This helps us to know the top three actors on each year based on the number of movies they participated .
+This helps us to know the top three actors on each year based on the number of movies they participated.
 ![](top3actors.PNG)

 ## Challenges